run-x/opta-docs/content/en/observability/datadog.md

 - Application performance metrics.
 - Log storage/forwarding from your containers.

-To enable Datadog integration, all you gotta do is add it in your environment opta yaml like so:
+To enable Datadog integration, all you gotta do is add it in your environment Opta yaml like so:

 ```yaml
 name: staging